top of page

 Section 10: Obtaining Membership

-To become a member of the HVAC a school must file for application by letter at any time during the year.
+To become a full member of the HVAC a school must file for application by letter at any time during the year.
 A vote is taken by member schools and their decision will determine the entrance of another school.
 Vote must be 2/3 of member schools.
 A school will have one vote on all matters that may arise requiring a vote.
-Final acceptance into the league will be voted upon at the fall meeting after the applying school has participated one full school year.
-Does this need to contain more information since we are looking to add schools?
-Are we going to let them participate in not all seasons?
-If so, does this change the section about membership?
+Final acceptance into the league will be voted upon at the spring meeting after the applying school has participated one full school year.
+While awaiting acceptance, schools are eligible for participation in all season-ending HVAC tournaments, meets, etc.

 HVAC Commissioner duties and responsibilities